Types of mortgages explained

 And borrowers with large discounts below their lenders’ SVR may be in a particularly vulnerable position when their discount mortgage deals come to an end.
 This is because they could face large and sudden rate hikes when they’re transferred onto their lenders’ SVRs.

-So, if you’re on a tight budget and need your repayments to stay the same from month to month, it makes more sense to choose a fixed rate mortgage.
+So, if you’re on a tight budget and need your repayments to stay the same from month to month, it may make sense to choose a fixed-rate mortgage.

 What is a standard variable rate mortgage?